altheacyberservices/haappninapp3s/README.md

 IMPORTANT: We forked this with the sole purpose of studying this page

+Forked originally from  bigmansweetsbakers/haappninapp3s.
+The user bigmansweetsbakers has morer phishing pages in his repo.
+Left the original repo name here for documentation purposes as we hope that Github closes bigmansweetsbakers account.

 We also filed an abuse report to Github.
-We suggest you to do the same with the original repo.
+We suggest you to do the same with the original repo ( bigmansweetsbakers).

-Analysis so far:
+# Analysis so far:

 Page pulls various resorces from google storage API